kek145/kek145/README.md

 ## Hi there 👋

 <p>
-  I'm Yurii Bohomolov, a .NET Backend developer
+  I'm Yurii, a .NET Software Engineer
   Thank you for visiting my GitHub profile!
 </p>